 - developing the monasteries in terms of buildings, land and physical structures in accordance with the wishes of the resident monastics.
 At Amaravati this is now being implemented through a wholly-owned subsidiary called Amaravati Developments Ltd (ADL).
 Details can be found here.

 - to facilitate such publications in any format, as are produced or approved of by the resident monastics.

-All funds given (donated) to those two monasteries are held and managed by the EST. The legal structure of the EST is that of a Charitable Company limited by twelve shares, those twelve shares held by six monastics and six lay trustees who are also directors.
+All funds given (donated) to those two monasteries are held and managed by the EST. The legal structure of the EST is that of a Charitable Company limited by twelve shares all potentially held by monastics.
+There are also up to nine lay trustees.
 The sangha shareholders include the Abbots of Cittaviveka and Amaravati, and monks and nuns elected by the monastics representing both monasteries.
-The lay trustees are chosen by the sangha, and since the monastic discipline prohibits the monks and nuns from making direct financial decisions, the lay trustees are vested with the responsibility of making final decisions over allocation of finances, in accordance with the needs and wishes of the monastics.
+The lay trustees are chosen by the sangha, and since the monastic discipline prohibits the monks and nuns from making direct financial decisions, the lay trustees are vested with the responsibility of making final decisions over the allocation of finances, in accordance with the needs and wishes of the monastics.

 The EST has a Finance Sub-Committee to advise on detailed management of its finances.

 At Cittaviveka all day-to-day affairs are managed through the Cittaviveka Advisory Group (CAG).

 The EST is also the steward for the Amaravati Retreat Centre.